miklevin/MikeLev.in/index.md

 ## Future-proofing w/ Linux, Python, vim & git (LPvg)

-Do you sense some change in the world?
-Of course!
-We're in the midst of another shift.
-With AI it feels like the kind of thing humanity has never faced before, but we've lived through the industrial, atomic and information ages.
+AI makes it feels like humanity is facing a change like never before, but we've lived through the industrial, atomic and information ages.
 Humanity adapts.
-It's not the first time a whole bunch of people had to change the way they live and work, so join me up-close and personal as I forcibly recover enough youthful neuroplacticity at a half-century old to adapt and thrive by using a small and surprisingly versatile set of tools.
+It's not the first time we have had to change the way we live and work.
+Join me as I, a 50-something, recovers enough neuroplacticity to adapt and thrive while avoiding the hamster wheel of tech, and mastering a small set of versatile timeless tools.
+On this site, I focus on:

-This site is about both that adaptation and preserving the advantages of old muscle memory as a sort of secret weapon, using the learnings from my two now decade-old projects to help make the transition into the new.
-Join me on this adventure, where I'm essentially re-starting life in my mid-50s as I take on:

 - **Linux, Python, vim & git**: Mastering the future-proof LPvg minimum subplatform
 - **Re-acquiring Math Skills**: Picking up where my 1970s K-12 education let me down
-- **Staying at the Top of My Field**: Protecting my earning capacity as I age
+- **Staying at the Top of My Field**: Protecting my earning capacity as things change

 ## The Persistence of Text Files and Code